Before we begin, here is some general terminology that is important for understanding this article.

 .

-If you have setup a custom domain all users may access
+If you have setup a custom

 the dashboard through your custom domain as well.